IPO Update: GoHealth Gets $750 Million IPO Ready To Go (Pending:GOCO)

 Source: Company registration statement

-Below are various management supplied customer acquisition cost [CAC] and lifetime value [LTV] metrics:
+Below are various management-supplied customer acquisition cost [CAC] and lifetime value [LTV] metrics:

 Source: Company registration statement